tmenguy/ha-solcast-solar/README.md

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/SuccessIssueRepaired.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/SuccessIssueRepaired.png)

-If you don't see this (you might be running an older version of Home Assistant), navigate to System, Settings, click on the Power Icon, and Restart Home Assistant.
+If you don't see this (you might be running an older version of Home Assistant), navigate to `System`, `Settings`, click on the power Icon, and `Restart Home Assistant`.
 You need to restart Home Assistant before you can then install the custom component that you've just downloaded.

 Once you've restarted, follow along at [Configuration](#configuration) to continue setting up the Solcast PV Forecast integration component.